nawabahmadreshi/documentation/pages/other/postup.md

 Deep Linked Email allows you to automatically convert your email links into multi-platform deep links that take users directly to content in the app on mobile devices, while still maintaining the same web experience for desktop and mobile users without the app.

 {% image src="/img/pages/third-party-integrations/responsys/deep-linked-email.png" center full alt='With and Without Branch Deep Linked Email' %}

-With a script provided by Branch, you can dynamically create Branch links in email.
-In any place the script is called, the web URL is converted into its corresponding Branch link.
-The email is then sent.

 When a link is clicked by a user without the app, it will route that user to the original web URL (including on desktop).
 When a link is clicked by a user with your app, it will direct that user into the relevant in-app content regardless of platform or email client.